 Context.
-Although the latest mobile Internet devices have powerful processors (e.g., the Nexus One contains a 1 Ghz processor), cyber-physical application software can quickly use this computational power at the expense of increased power consumption.
-Whereas simple applications written for previous generation devices consumed power slowly enough for devices to function for days between charges, current mobile cyber-physical applications use so many sensors that device batteries can be exhausted within hours (e.g., the Apple iPhone maximum battery life with continuous 3G data connection usage is $\sim$ 5 hours).
+Current mobile Internet devices have significantly increased processing capabilities, but this computational power can easily be used by cyber-physical software at the expense of increased power consumption.
+Whereas simple applications written for previous generation devices could easily consume power slow enough for devices to function for days between charges, current mobile cyber-physical applications use so many sensor that device batteries can be exhausted quickly, e.g., the Apple iPhone specification lists the maximum battery life with continuous 3G data connection usage at 5 hours.
 When a mobile cyber-physical application combines heavy processor usage with power drain from a combination of sensors and data transfer, battery life can be very short.

 For example, WreckWatch runs continuously as a background service on Google Android.
 In some of our initial implementations, the highest possible update rate provided by Android was used to receive GPS location updates.
-The combination of processor usage for our accident prediction model and GPS polling completely drained the battery of an HTC G-1 phone in under two hours.
-This rate of power drain presents a major problem for a cyber-physical traffic accident detection application designed to run continuously.
+The combination of processor usage for our accident prediction model and GPS polling was able to completely drain the battery of an HTC G-1 developer phone in under two hours.
+Clearly, for a cyber-physical traffic accident detection application that is designed to be always on, this rate of power drain was a major defect.

-On software platforms that support multi-tasking, such as Google Android and Palm Pre devices, cyberphysical application software may be required to share power, computing, and sensor resources with multiple other applications.
-The cyber-physical application software must draw power slowly enough for the device to remain charged all day, while simultaneously allowing users to place phone calls, browses the Web, and check email.
-It is therefore critical that cyber-physical application software be designed so that it does not become such a significant power burden on a device that owners are unwilling to run it.
+On software platforms that support multi-tasking, such as Google Android and Palm Pre devices, cyberphysical software may be required to share power, computing, and sensor resources with multiple other applications.
+The cyber-physical software must not only draw power slowly enough for the device to remain charged for a full day but it must also do so while the user places phone calls, browses the web, and checks email.
+It is critical that cyber-physical software be designed so that it does not become such a significant power burden on a device that owners are unwilling to run it.